efi148/todo-list/README.md

 <h3 id="available-scripts">Available Scripts</h3>

-  - `npm start` – Runs the app in development mode on [http://localhost:4201](http://localhost:4201) and opens it in the browser.
+  - `npm start` –Runs the app in development mode on [http://localhost:4201](http://localhost:4201) and opens it in the browser.

-  - `npm run build` – Builds the app for production to the `dist/` folder.
+  - `npm run build` –Builds the app for production to the `dist/` folder.

-  - `npm run watch` – Builds the app in development mode and rebuilds on file changes.
+  - `npm run watch` –Builds the app in development mode and rebuilds on file changes.

-  - `npm test` – Launches the unit test runner.
+  - `npm test` –Launches the unit test runner.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the **[MIT License](https://opensource.org/license/mit/)**.